-For those who have learned English as a second language, I also congratulate you; English is one of the hardest languages to learn with its subtle nuances, quirks, and exceptions.
-Most who speak English natively don’t even speak it properly, and we’re constantly studying it throughout our lives.
+For those who have learned English as a second language, I also congratulate you; English is one of the hardest languages to learn with its non-phonetic words, subtle nuances, quirks, and exceptions.
+Many who speak English natively don’t even speak it properly, and we’re constantly studying it throughout our lives.
 Truly, I commend you; I don’t envy that undertaking.

 And though you may not be fluent in English, I think you have another advantage over native English speakers.

-If you’re reading this, it’s probably safe to say you’re probably fluent in English (or have had the page translated – in which case, welcome!
-It’s cool to think someone is so distant he or she needs to translate my page to enjoy its contents.
-Please do say hi in the comments below (even in your native language), and I promise I’ll do my best with Google Translate :)).
+If you’re reading this, it’s probably safe to say you’re probably fluent in English.
 You already speak the most versatile language.
 Most locations – especially those that cater to tourists – have an adequate supply of bi- or multilingual folks, and you can usually get by with little to no foreign language knowledge.
 So when traveling, why bother learn a new language?

 We got to dust off our old Spanish lessons when we went to Costa Rica.
 For the most part, those with whom we conversed spoke English quite well, and we relied on that heavily.
 However, the comedy routines at the resort were almost entirely in Spanish.
+But we also stayed at a resort frequented more by locals than by tourists.
 I was glad that I could string together a few words to at least glean a vague gist as to what was going on.
 I would have enjoyed it more were I fluent, but at least it wasn’t entirely lost on me.

 Aaron’s first excursion overseas (and my first outside of my military-brat upbringing) was to the Land of the Rising Sun.
 We agreed that he would concentrate on planning the activities, and I would focus my efforts on learning some of the language to help get us by.
 I already wanted to learn some Japanese, anyway, so that worked out.